autonomauk/frontend/README.md

 ## Run

 1. Install requirements with `npm ci`
-3. Run the reatt project with `npm start`
+3. Run the React project with `npm start`

 For the best results use `docker-compose` in conjunction with the top-level repo https://github.com/autonomauk/autonoma.